alexis-ld/pycket/README.md

 # pycket
-A simple python packet sniffer and manipulation tool
+A simple python packet sniffer and manipulation tool (no pcap lib used)